U.S. Route 15, Watson Creek to Presho

 Phase II involved the new construction of three crossings over the highway.
 These crossings involved six bridges and their corresponding tie-ins.
 The bridges (northbound and southbound lanes) cross over the interstate at Watson Creek Road (two spans), Morgan Creek Road (four spans), and Stowell Road (one span).

-The four-lane expressway and bridges minimize conflicts between through and local traffic, reduce current congestion, improve highway capacity, reduce the potential for accidents, and provide system continuity with other U.S. Route 15 improvements from Williamsport, PA to Corning, NY.
+The four-lane expressway and bridges minimized conflicts between through and local traffic, reduced congestion, improved highway capacity, reduced the potential for accidents, and provided system continuity with other U.S. Route 15 improvements from Williamsport, PA to Corning, NY.

 Point of Contact